JetS3t Cockpit

 Bucket Logging

-Cockpit includes support for the new (beta) Server Access Logging capabilities of S3.
+Cockpit includes support for the (beta) Server Access Logging capabilities of S3.
 Server Access Logging allows you to specific that some or all of your buckets will have their activity logged by Amazon.
 Amazon then delivers log files summarising the activity on your logged buckets to a bucket of your choice.

 To activate logging for a bucket, start the Bucket Logging Status dialog via the menu Tools -> Configure Bucket logging....
 In this dialog you simply choose a bucket to be logged from the Bucket list, set a log file prefix (text added as a prefix to the generated log files), and select a bucket to log to from the Log to list.
 Any changes you make in this dialog are applied when the Log to bucket is changed or selected.